MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 8. You must now sign out of Microsoft 365 as Holly and then sign back in as Holly (without MFA).
 To do so, perform the following steps: <br/>

 	- Select Holly's account icon (HD in a circle) at the top-right of the screen and in Holly's profile window, select **Sign out**.
-	- Close your browser session and all browser tabs (to clear your cache).
+	- Once you're signed out, close ayour browser (to clear your cache).
 	- Open a new Edge browser session.
 	- Enter the **https://portal.office.com** URL.
 	- In the **Pick an account** window, select Holly's account and enter **User.pw1** as the **Password**.